 If it feels like last year’s free agency just ended, that’s because it did.
 The “winter” technically stretched into early June, when Dallas Keuchel and Craig Kimbrel finally signed with the Braves and Cubs, respectively.

-But it won’t be very long until we fire up free agency yet again, and, despite some rumors to the contrary, there’s a ton of talent on the table after the 2019 World Series wraps.
+But it won’t be very long until we fire up free agency yet again, and there’s a ton of talent on the table.

 Here, we’ll take a look at some early free-agent power rankings (20 players for 2020).
 But like so much of life, it gets complicated.
 The market will be drastically affected by what happens with various opt-outs and option clauses.
 For this list, we’re going to leave off guys whose options are likely to be exercised or whose opt-outs aren’t.
-This currently applies to Kenley Jansen, David Price, Corey Kluber, Anthony Rizzo, Starling Marte, Nelson Cruz, José Quintana, Yu Darvish and Elvis Andrus, among others.
+This currently applies to David Price, Anthony Rizzo, Starling Marte, José Quintana, Yu Darvish and Elvis Andrus, among others.
 But as always, stay tuned!

 We will, however, include a few others who aren’t necessarily as likely to remain attached to their current contracts, and have noted those with an asterisk (*).
 All ages as of Opening Day 2020.

 2019 FanGraphs WAR: 7.4, 2.50 ERA

 Free agency has changed a lot, but splurging on a star starter is still very much a thing.
 Patrick Corbin netted a six-year, $140 million guarantee entering his age-29 season with a smaller track record of success than what Cole will take into this market.
 This SoCal native would be a franchise-changer for the likes of the Angels and Padres, and the Yankees and Dodgers could certainly find room for him, too, if they alter their recent free-agent approaches.